tw-in-js/twind/README.md

 ## Benchmarks

-The implementation is tested for speed alongside several popular CSS-in-JS solutions that export general css functions.
+The implementation is tested for speed alongside several popular CSS-in-JS solutions that export general CSS functions.
 For those that only support a _styled component_ approach an equivalent test has been setup.
-Currently Twind is the fastest in both scenarios in part due to optimal caching of static parts from template literals.
+Currently twind is the fastest in both scenarios in part due to optimal caching of static parts from template literals.

 ### CSS Function w/ template literal